team-watchdog/apoc-gardens-wiki/public/markdown/Fruit/pineapple.md

 Well matured fruits with 25% colour change from the fruit base are suitable for harvesting.
 Fruits should be harvested with 10-15 cm of stem.

 ## Curing:
-After harvest, cure pineapples at room temperature for a few days to develop their full flavor.
+<update>After harvest, cure pineapples at room temperature for a few days to develop their full flavor.</update>

 ## Storage
 Store ripe pineapples in the refrigerator for up to five days.
 Unripe pineapples can be stored at room temperature until ripe.